 GitHub organizations and Walhall

-In Walhall, users and repositories are controlled entirely by GitHub organizations.
-Users log in to Walhall with their GitHub accounts, and they can only see those repositories to which they have permissions on GitHub.
+In Walhall, apps are managed by organizations.
+Organizations in Walhall are coupled with GitHub organizations.
+Users log in to Walhall with their GitHub accounts, and then they can deploy repositories that they have permissions to access in their GitHub organization account.

 1. Remove third party restrictions